 Taxable transactions: VAT applies to most transactions involving goods, services, and basic foods.
 Health, real estate, educational, financial, insurance, and banking services; and the leasing of residential property are VAT exempt.
-Intermediate goods imported for use in petroleum activities that are not made available by national production, and exports (including authorized oil exports) also are exempt from VAT.
+Eligible goods imported for use in petroleum activities are exempt from VAT if similar goods are not produced locally.
+Exports are zero rated.